spm/spm-docs/docs/tutorials/fmri/block/modelling/block_design.md

 This tutorial uses the same auditory data described in the [fMRI preprocessing tutorial](../preprocessing/introduction.md).
 Before attempting this tutorial you will need a copy of the preprocessed data.
 Either follow the steps in the [fMRI preprocessing tutorial](../preprocessing/introduction.md) or download a copy of the preprocessed data from [here]().

 Before starting to analyse your data, set up a directory where you will save your results and give it a meaningful name, e.g. `first_level_analysis`.
-Then launch SPM by typing `spm fmri` in your Matlab/Octave command window and begin your analysis.
+Then launch SPM by typing `spm fmri` in your MATLAB command window and begin your analysis.

 1. Press the `Specify 1st-level` button.
 This will call up the specification of an fMRI specification job in the batch editor.